 However, it starts to get really confusing when you try to find settings for things like sharing, Facebook Pixels etc.

 Our vibe was that their developers added features over time wherever there was space vs. a logical place for the feature.

-Most importantly though, in our opinion, even though they claim to be GDRP compliant, they really are not compliant.
-You would need to have your own lawyers and privacy experts take a look at their solution before using them.
+Most importantly though, in our opinion, even though Try Interact claims to be GDPR-compliant, they really are not compliant.
+You would need to have your own lawyers and privacy experts take a long look at their solutions before using them.

 We hope they make GDPR-compliance a major focus going forward – their tool has so many excellent integrations and a heavy focus on lead generation.